pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 this bottom back to surface by deeply understanding causality / evolution of life and nature (karma), crafting philosophy that complies with the formula of life.

-Any trauma, complex or health issue is a labyrinth to be solved otherwise fear, addiction and eventually anger become the Minotaur worsening the blunder.
+Any trauma, complex or health issue is a labyrinth to be solved otherwise fear, grief, addiction and eventually anger become the Minotaur worsening the blunder.
 Writing a desired narrative is a privilege of those who face him fearlessly while looking for means and ways out until it becomes a virtue that extends the depths of merit.
 Loosing this personal struggle breeds either violence or cowardice, black or white reality, not balance.
 Any new belief or assumption that either contradicts